feature-sliced-design

 5. Recommendations (SHOULD)

 Place code in pages/ first.
 Extract to lower layers only when truly needed.
-When extraction seems worthwhile, discuss with the team — this is a design decision that affects the whole project.
+Extraction is a design decision that affects the whole project, so the threshold should be high.

 What stays in pages: